jmuganga54/The-Modern-Javascript/03 JavaScript Basics Variables and Flow Control/README.md

 So just because we create a variable in one place in our program doesn't mean it's going to be accessible everywhere in the script.

-> Lexical Scope(Static Scope) This is sometimes reffered to as static scoping and this is the idea that a variable defined in one part of your program might not be accessible everywhere else in your program and that's exactly what we are seeing below
+> Lexical Scope(Static Scope) This is sometimes refereed to as static scoping and this is the idea that a variable defined in one part of your program might not be accessible everywhere else in your program and that's exactly what we are seeing below

 ```
 let varOne = 'varOne'